 On Elm Street, Nancy Thompson and a group of her friends (comprising Tina Gray, Rod Lane and Glen Lantz) are being tormented by a clawed killer in their dreams named Fred Krueger.
 Nancy must think quickly, as Fred tries to pick them off one by one.
 When he has you in your sleep, who is there to save you?Written by

 The US release trims the scene where Tina falls from her bedroom ceiling, missing out the subsequent splash of blood that flies up as she hits the bed, and a few other scenes as well (listed in FAQ).
-These scene were included in the original UK cinema and pre-2001 video releases on the CBS/Fox and Entertainment In Video labels.
+These scenes were included in the original UK cinema and pre-2001 video releases on the CBS/Fox and Entertainment In Video labels.
 However, the Widescreen version issued on DVD and video in 2001 on the Entertainment in Video label uses the cut US version.
 The 2006 Infinifilm edition in the US also uses the cut version of the film.
 See more »

 Performed by 213